 The Company maintains its cash with major financial institutions.
 Accounts at the financial institutions are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 per depositor.

-Credit risks associated with short-term commercial loans the Company makes to real estate investors and related interest receivable are described in Note 4.
+Credit risks associated with short-term commercial loans the Company makes to real estate investors and related interest and other fees receivable are described in Note 4.

 Allowance for Credit Losses